What is Pipeline Coverage Rate in Channel Sales?

 - Infrequent Updates: An outdated pipeline provides an inaccurate picture, rendering the metric useless.

-- Ignoring Conversion Rates: A high pipeline value is meaningless if conversion rates are consistently low.
+- Ignoring Conversion Rates: A high pipeline value becomes meaningless if conversion rates are consistently low.

 - One-Size-Fits-All Ratio: Applying the same coverage ratio across all sales segments or partner types without considering their unique sales cycles.